 Introducing Vaultic: Private AI for Regulated Teams

-Every data-sensitive team we work with hits the same wall.
-They want an AI assistant over their own contracts, policies, incident reports and case files, and every credible product on the market wants to ship those documents to someone else’s servers to answer a question.
-“Don’t worry, it’s the EU region” gets you through procurement and dies in the security review, because an EU region on a US cloud is still a US company’s control plane.
-So we put a name on the thing we kept rebuilding by hand for those teams: Vaultic, a private AI platform that runs entirely on your own infrastructure.
+Every data-sensitive team hits the same wall.
+They want an AI assistant over their own contracts, policies, incident reports, and case files, but the obvious products move that context onto someone else’s servers.
+For regulated teams, an EU region alone often does not answer the control-plane, audit, and confidentiality questions.
+So we named the thing we kept rebuilding by hand for those teams: Vaultic, a private AI platform that runs entirely on infrastructure you own.

-One thing up front: this is a pilot-stage launch.
-Vaultic is built, it runs end-to-end, and we’re opening a small number of design-partner deployments on real organisations’ own hardware.
-It is not a finished enterprise SaaS and we have no paying customers yet.
-We would rather say that than pad the announcement with metrics we haven’t earned.
+One caveat before anything else: this is a pilot-stage launch.
+Vaultic is built and runs end-to-end, and we’re opening a handful of design-partner deployments on real organisations’ own hardware.
+It is not a finished enterprise SaaS, and there are no paying customers yet.
+We would rather tell you that than dress the announcement up in metrics we haven’t earned.

 What Vaultic Is

 Vaultic is a self-hosted AI assistant over your own documents.
-You point it at a folder (PDF, TXT, MD, CSV) and you get a private chat assistant that answers onlyfrom those documents and cites every source it used.
-No general-knowledge guessing, no quietly reaching out to an API you didn’t authorise.
-If the answer isn’t in your corpus, it says so instead of inventing one.
+Point it at a folder, PDF, TXT, MD, CSV, and you get a private chat assistant that answers only from those files and cites every source behind each claim.
+No quiet call to an API you never authorised.
+When the answer is not in your corpus, it says so instead of dressing a guess up as a citation.

-Installation is one command, and there is no hardware appliance to buy.
-That omission is deliberate.
-The usual on-prem AI model is a six-figure GPU box you sign for before you have proven a single use case, which locks you in on day one.
+Installation is one command, and there is no hardware appliance to buy, an omission we made on purpose.
+The usual on-prem AI pitch is a six-figure GPU box you sign for before a single use case is proven, locking you in on day one.
 Vaultic is software only:

 - Drop it on your own server or VPC.